isotopp/isotopp.github.io/_posts/2019-10-05-data-centers-and-energy.md

 machines, in order to maximise sellable inventory, save power and, of course, increase utilisation.

-In general, cloud hardware is 3x (or more) efficient than a traditional data center.
+Including all aspects of improved efficiency and utilisation, in general, cloud hardware is 3x (or more) efficient than a traditional data center.

 ## Summary